Hazlitt Theatre: History

 In the context of changing consumer tastes, the concert hall, at the front of the complex, was re-purposed as a theatre in 1955.
 It was initially known as the "Maidstone Municipal Theatre" and a local theatre group known as the "County Towners Variety Club" performed two variety shows a year.
 By the mid-1960s it had been re-named after the essayist, William Hazlitt, who had been born in Maidstone in 1778.
 In 1991, Maidstone Borough Council, which holds the freehold on the complex, sold a 125 lease to a property company.
 It then rented the complex back on a short-term sublease.
 In 2009, Carolyn Williams unveiled a plaque at the theatre to commemorate the life of her father, the children's television presenter, Tony Hart, who was born in the town.

+The theatre itself has been a prolific centre for youth arts, following the founding of the Hazlitt Youth Theatre in 1996.
+The youth theatre saw its future threatened in 2020 by Maidstone Borough Council when the council threatened to cut the theatre's contract with the theatre's parent company Parkwood Theatres 8 years early, planning to return the Hazlitt to the Maidstone Borough Council, who were still the owners of the building.
+The council had claimed that the Theatre as a whole was no longer "good value for money".
+However, the council reversed its decision after extensive campaigning by Oliver Award winning composer Darren Clark and youth theatre members Devon Cable and Lee Bradley, who produced the protest song "All The Little Things" in November 2020.
+This was supported by a 6,000 signature petition, which made it clear to Maidstone Borough Council that the Hazlitt was worth the extra cost.
+The council reversed its decision in January 2021.

 Facilities

 The Hazlitt Theatre offers seating for 382 people while the Exchange Studio offers seating for 200 people.
 The two venues taken together are known as the "Hazlitt Arts Centre".
-The venue continues to put on pantomime and other theatrical performances each year.
+The venue continues to put on pantomime and other theatrical performances each year, such as locally acclaimed Hazlitt Institute productions.
+Most recent productions by the Hazlitt Institute (in house Youth Programme) including full length productions of Shrek the Musical and The Sound Of Music.